openintegrationhub/openintegrationhub/minikube/README.md

 - Web UI.
 A basic browser-based UI to control certain other services.
   - `web-ui.localoih.com`

 Most of these services have a Swagger documentation of their API available through the path `/api-docs`.
-Additionally, you can check their readmes in the `services` folder of the OIH Repository: https://github.com/openintegrationhub/openintegrationhub/tree/master/services
+Additionally, you can check their readmes in the `services` folder of the OIH Repository: [Open Integration Hub Services](https://github.com/openintegrationhub/openintegrationhub/tree/master/services)